 In 1979, President Jimmy Carter signed into law the U.S. Department of Education despite concerns from many lawmakers that creating the cabinet-level position would require a constitutional amendment.
 Throughout the 1970s, the relentless complaint from liberals was that America was stealing the most valuable resource from other countries, its people.
 Foreign nationals from around the world would go to great lengths to attend colleges and universities in the U.S. They knew they would receive quality education leading to high paying employment.
 However, once their education was complete most would obtain these high paying jobs and stay in America.
 This became a primary reason why politicians wanted to create a Department of Education.
 This new Department of Education gave the federal government absolute control over F-1 and J-1 visas so they could decide which individuals were permitted to remain in the U.S after their education was complete.

 Democrats uphold Affirmative Action as a success despite the fact that it is unconstitutional and has created numerous significant problems.
 According to liberals, their equity agenda means discrimination is justifiable even when it does harm to others.
 This form of systemic racial discrimination against white men has contributed to making suicide their second leading cause of death.
 Men make up 79% of the suicides in the U.S. with 105 men dying each-and-every day.
-Liberals perpetually tell us they are the more compassionate, kind, and caring than conservatives.
-Where is the Democrat’s infamous self-aggrandized compassion when people actually die as a result of their enforcement of unconstitutional systemic racism.
+Liberals perpetually tell us they are more compassionate, caring, and kind than conservatives.
+Where is the liberal’s infamous self-aggrandized compassion when people actually die as a result of their enforcement of unconstitutional systemic racism.

-Democrats forcing Affirmative Action quotas on tertiary education is what created America’s student loan crisis.
+Politician’s forcing Affirmative Action quotas on tertiary education is what created America’s student loan crisis.
 Colleges and universities were required to take on lawyers and additional administrative staff to interpret ED quota mandates, set up new recruitment policies, create a system to rank students based on race and gender, then deal with the backlash once the new system was implemented.
-During the onset of equity quotas in the 1980’s this worked out to about 5 new administrative staff for every professor.
-Today, many universities have as many as 9,000 administrative staff for every 10,000 students.
+The proliferation of colleges taking on equity quotas in the 1980’s resulted in a rapid increase in staff that did not teach or do research.
+As a result, students across the U.S. were confronted with the challenge of what became the relentless yearly increase in tuition and other fees.
+Today, some universities have as many as 9,000 administrative staff for every 10,000 students.
 When you include professors and other personnel, essentially each college student is paying for their education and the entire yearly salary of one of the university’s employees.

 If all of this was not bad enough riots became all the rage on college campuses in the 1990’s.
 Several riots would occur each year across the U.S. on campuses and they continued unabated.
 Typically, after a sporting events or some other campus function thousands of students would start destroying the property their colleges and within their local communities.
 More than 100 riots occurred over a 20-year period causing hundreds of millions of dollars damage.
 University leadership either afraid or unwilling to take action allowed this problem to exacerbate.
 Students became emboldened and started competing with each other bragging in their student union newspapers about how much more damage their riots caused compared to other college campus riots.
 Only after citizens forced states to pass laws holding students accountable did these riots finally subside in 2014.
 However, in 2017 riots became the norm again across campuses with the primary goal of suppressing conservative speech.
 This being a just cause in the minds of college and community leader they permitted riots to occur without consequence despite it costing their taxpayers many millions of dollars.
 Again, riots continued unabated until the pandemic hit America in 2020.